stlartworks/stlartworks.github.io/instructors.md

 seoTitle: Instructors / art teachers
 seoDescription: One of the greatest strengths of our program is our instructors.
 They are established pros, life-long teachers and/or rising stars.

-feature-img: Instructor-robert-ketchens.jpg
+featureImg: Instructor-robert-ketchens.jpg
-feature-statement: The Pros
+featureStatement: The Pros

 title: Our instructors
 subtitle: ROCK